commune-ai/commune/commune/core/server/tracker/README.md

 ## Installation

-The TX module is included as part of the Commune core.
+The TX mod is included as part of the Commune core.
 No separate installation is required if you have Commune installed.

 ```bash
 # If you need to install Commune